About Events For Gamers

 Conferences are geared toward industry professionals and generally closed to the public.
 They may have expo halls, but the bulk of the event consists of speakers, meeting rooms, roundtables and other discussion platforms.

 Conventions feature an expo hall with a variety of products that have at least some substance in the gaming industry.
 There may be conference-type content, but this is generally light.
 They are often open to the public and have a strong media presence.

-Other Events are those events that do not quite fit into any of the other categories.
+Other Events are those events that may not fit into any of the other categories.
 Some of these events may not have a direct relationship with the game industry but support it in other ways.
 For example, Computex focuses on computer hardware for gamers.